If you’ve ever seen a lineup of swimmers, you’ll immediately notice they all have many physical attributes in common.

 If a swimmer has a long torso and a triangular shape (broad shoulders leading down to a narrow waist), their center of mass will be closer to their lungs and they can basically float horizontally effortlessly.

-If you have above average length arms and torso than someone of equal height, that implies that you have shorter legs – another advantage in swimming.
+If the length of your arms and torso is longer than someone of equal height, that implies that you have shorter legs – another advantage in swimming.